Night Shift: The Deluxe Special Edition

 by Stephen King

-Featuring two pieces of full-color artwork by Mark Stutzman and TWENTY black and white interior illustrations by Chris Odgers
+Featuring full-color cover artwork by Mark Stutzman and TWENTY black and white interior illustrations by Chris Odgers

 About the Book: